Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 ###	Act 1
 1. Ordinary World
 	- Makkusu watches Championships
-		Alex Wins the Championships
+		- Alex Wins the Championships
+		After Alex wins a fan of the other team runs up to him(maybe a younger Makkusu) and says I don't like you any more.

+		Alex is asked by a reporter what he will do know that he won.
+He says he will become chief
-		Xenos loses the Championships
+		- Xenos loses the Championships
-		Kyshumu Wins the Championships
+		- Kyshumu Wins the Championships
 2. Call To Adventure
 	- Makkusu Applies to be a Cybervator
 3. Refusal Of The Call